What is UX Design?

 Since UX design is a relatively new field, even people with tech or design education may not have had a chance to formally learn it.
 Taking a UX design class will prepare both beginners and advanced learners to pivot to a new career or add UX to their current skill set.

 Noble Desktop, our design school, runs several UX design classes that you can attend live online from anywhere or in-person in Midtown Manhattan.
 Noble’s UX Design Bootcamp is perfect for learners who are ready to get hands-on with research, testing, and completing projects.
 In the course, you’ll transform a concept from rough drawings into a clickable prototype.
-While this class doesn’t require any previous experience with UX, participants should have some knowledge of Adobe XD.
+While this class doesn’t require any previous experience with UX, participants should have some knowledge of Figma.

 There are also classes where you can learn the software that is most important for completing UX design projects.
 In the Adobe XD Bootcamp, students will learn how to design web layouts for desktop and mobile applications.
 The course includes lessons on adding animations, making content scrollable, and inserting audio effects.
 Another option is the Sketch Bootcamp.
 Sketch is a similar application to Adobe XD that allows users to wireframe and prototype interfaces.
 Adobe XD works on both PCs and Macs, while Sketch is a Mac-only app.